michaelzhiluo/starburst/README.md

 unzip data.zip
 ```

 One of our experiments uses Gurobi to solve a mixed integeger linear program (MILP).
-As Gurobi is more difficult to setup (and the user may opt to SSH to our machine instead), we defer setup for Gurobi in the Simulator Experiment (Table 4) section.
+Move the provided Gurobi license file under `~/`.

 ## 2. SSH to VM

 We also provide our private key for evaluators to run experiments in our VM, which already has everything setup!
-The VM contains the repositories for both simulator, real-world system, Gurobi, and the Philly/Helios traces.
+The VM contains the repositories for both simulator, real-world system (Kubernetes cluster), Gurobi, and the Philly/Helios traces.

 For best expereince, we recommend linking VSCode remote explorer with the SSH'ed VM by modifying the SSH config file `~/.ssh/config`: